benjaminkiesl/tamarin_toy_protocol/README.md

 ## Extended Protocol: Resending Messages

 In our current protocol, Alex and Blake will only send their nonces (and the "ACK" message) once.
 This could cause problems when messages get lost.
-To deal with this, we allow Alex to send her nonce again (arbitrarily many times) in case she hasn't received a response from Blake.
+To deal with this, we allow Alex to send their nonce (*ANonce*) again (arbitrarily many times) in case they haven't received a response from Blake.

 ### Exercises